DigitalPrimates/packing-tape/README.md

 ```

-running `packing-tape` will install and hoist all dependencies to the workspace level:
+running `packing-tape` will modify the workspace package.json file to include all subproject dependencies.
+Once modified `packing-tape` will install and hoist all dependencies to the workspace level.

 ```
 myWorkspace